What It Feels Like to Walk Into a Prison

 When we actually get into the room, something shifts.

-Sometimes the focus in the group is extraordinary.
+Sometimes the group's focus is extraordinary.
 Other times, restlessness fills the space, and we work with whatever is there.
 When there's a lot of acute pain in the room — a group of women recently incarcerated, still processing the shock of their first day — a loving kindness meditation can bring a noticeable calm.
 We sit around a table.
 We begin with posture.
 We breathe.

 Staying With It

 These environments ask a lot of volunteers.
-The logistics are unpredictable, the emotional terrain is heavy, and the systems we're working within were not designed with healing in mind.
+The logistics are unpredictable, the emotional terrain can be heavy, and the systems we're working within were not designed with healing in mind.

 But week after week, teachers come back.
 Because what happens in those rooms — however imperfect, however constrained — is real.
 People who are rarely offered stillness find it.
-People who feel forgotten find someone willing to sit with them.
+People who feel forgotten find someone willing to sit with them and listen.
 And teachers who thought they were giving something discover they're receiving something they didn't know they needed.

-Walking into a prison changes you.
-Not because it's dangerous, though it can be.
-But because it asks you to be present with the full weight of human complexity — and to keep showing up anyway.
+Walking into a prison changes you because it asks you to be present with the full weight of human complexity — and to keep showing up anyway.

 As our volunteers share above, teaching in a correctional facility is a reciprocal experience that challenges you to show up more fully every day.
 Interested in learning the unique skills required for this work?